bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

     > git add .

 Adding a file (or files) moves them from Git’s working directory to the staging area.
-You can see what’s been “staged” and what hasn’t by using `git status`:
+You can see what’s been “staged " and what hasn’t by using `git status`:

 ![](https://cdn-images-1.medium.com/max/800/1*iiehU7FvC-JK90x6Fr0q6g.png)

-In this example, “Changes to be committed” is your staging area and “Changes not staged for commit” is your working directory.
-Notice that you also have “Untracked files”, Git’s way of reminding us that you may have forgotten to `git add` a file to your repo.
+In this example, “Changes to be committed " is your staging area and “Changes not staged for commit " is your working directory.
+Notice that you also have “Untracked files ", Git’s way of reminding us that you may have forgotten to `git add` a file to your repo.
 Most Git commands will include a bit of help text in the output, so always read the messages carefully before moving forward.
 Thanks, Git!

 Once you’re happy with your files and have staged them, you’ll use `git commit` to push them into the commit history.
 It’s significantly more work to make changes after a commit, so be sure your files are staged and exactly as you’d like them before running this command.
 Your default text editor will pop up, and you’ll be asked to enter a commit message for this group of changes.

 **Heads Up:** You may find yourself in an unfamiliar place!
 The default text editor for MacOS (and many variants of Linux) is called _Vim_.
 Vim is a terminal-based text editor you’ll discuss in the near future.
 It’s visually bare and may just look like terminal text to you!
-If this happens, don’t worry — just type `:q` and press your “return” key to exit.
+If this happens, don’t worry — just type `:q` and press your “return " key to exit.

 You’ll want to ensure that future commit messages open in a more familiar editor.
 You can run the following commands in your terminal to ensure that Visual Studio Code is your `git commit` editor from now on: